chetanmeh/meta64/readme.md

 * Entire app is Spring Boot-based.
 * Built using Maven
 * Launches from a single "uber jar" containing Tomcat embedded and pre-configured

-## Next Actions on the Agenda
-* Will create a screencast showing a 5 minute demo, on youtube.
-* Will be seeking crowdsource funding
-* Hoping to get publicized at first in the JCR developer community.

 ## Technical Notes
 * To build the app use maven.